krieven/W3View/readme.md

 * **NUMBER OF NEW CONCEPTIONS**
 * **COFFEE MAKER**

+## Where can You use the Compo.JS?
+You can use Compo.JS as View layer of any kind of MVC.
+Compo.JS is ready to Flux, reactive programming, and event driven programming.

+## What You need to start using Compo.JS
+You need just compo.js file, text editor and browser.

+## Wat You need to know to start using Compo.JS
+You need to know HTML and Javascript, old good Javascript.
+You also need to know basics of DOM API.

-## How to create UI component with Compo.JS ?
+## How to create UI components with Compo.JS ?
 Component definition - is the markup of one sample HTMLElement.
 Just write some HTML markup and embedded constructor script, like this: